 As a result of the historic requirements for the site, the architect RVA designed the building to be an extension of the hill on which the Mansion is built.
 The requirement calls for the view of Sugar Loaf Mountain to be maintained.
-As a result, the building is completely underground and can only be seen from the north perspective.
+As a result, the building is completely underground and can only be seen from the northperspective.
 It is a three-story structure with two upper lab floors and a meeting-service floor at the bottom level.
 The lab floors are stepped back creating terrace space on which the office pods are located.
-This can be seen in the figure on the following page.
 Two glass-encased stairs radially cross the building connecting the ground floor to the roof terrace.
-There is also a 300 carparking garage located behind the labs on the third floor underground.
+There is also a 300 car-parking garage located behind the labs on the third floor underground.